Amplitude-Independent Machine Learning for PPG through Visibility Graphs and Transfer Learning: Introduction

-This work is structured as follows: In Section \ref{sec:method}, we introduce the proposed algorithm and outline the visibility graph and transfer learning techniques.
+This article is structured as follows.
+In Section \ref{sec:method}, we first give examples on how characteristics of the PPG signals are reflected in the visibility graph.
+Then, we introduce the proposed VGTL-net algorithm and outline the visibility graph and transfer learning techniques.
 In Section \ref{sec:exp}, we conduct experiments on two publicly available datasets using the proposed algorithm, demonstrating its generalisability in both tasks and datasets.
 Finally, in Section \ref{sec:conc}, we present conclusions discussing the performance and future directions.